-Director of Hybrid Learning Programs
+Director of Education Technology and Hybrid Learning Programs

 I love my job.

-I am one of those lucky individuals riding the Digital Wave that is hitting us in Tsunami proportions.
+I am one of those lucky individuals riding the digital wave that is hitting us in Tsunami proportions.
 My career started in educational broadcast video production and now I find myself exploring virtual worlds.
 Go figure.

 My focus started on how we can make theological education available to as many people as possible.
 Today I can say that our focus is on how we can make this education available to EVERYONE.
 We can now be lifelong learners pursuing our passion at nano speed.
 Welcome aboard!